yerty

 ACAS conciliated settlement 31% Settled through ACAS before hearing

-Withdrawn or dismissed 56% Claim withdrawn by claimant or dismissed by tribunal
+Withdrawn or dismissed 56% Claim withdrawn or dismissed by tribunal

 Struck out 4% Tribunal removed the claim

-Unsuccessful at hearing 3% Went to full hearing, employer won
+Unsuccessful at hearing 3% Full hearing, employer won

-Successful at hearing 1% Went to full hearing, claimant won
+Successful at hearing 1% Full hearing, claimant won

 How long will it take?